-Phase 1 Phase 2 Phase 3 Maximum Group Size 10, including adults 25, including adults 30, including adults Assembly Spaces No use of gyms or auditoriums.
+Phase 1 Phase 2 Phase 3 Maximum Group Size 10, including adults 25, including adults 50, including adults Assembly Spaces No use of gyms or auditoriums.
 No use of gyms, auditoriums, etc. for group gatherings.
 These spaces may be used as teaching stations.
 Limit use of indoor shared spaces, such as cafeterias and gymnasiums, to maximum group sizes, ensure physical distance, wearing face coverings, and clean between each group's use.
 Students and teachers should wash hands before and after events.
-For events, spectator capacity limits are provided by the City of New Orleans.
-Refer here for current updates.
 Outdoor Standards Groups are separated but do not require a physical barrier